eosplace/awesome-eos/README.md

 - [Smart Contracts]( https://github.com/EOSIO/eos/wiki/Tutorial-Getting-Started-With-Contractsl) - Setup a local blockchain that can be used to experiment with smart contracts.

 ## Wallets

+#### Android
+- [Freewallet](https://freewallet.org/currency/eos) - Top up and withdraw from and to any cryptocurrency right from your EOS Wallet.
+- [Lynx](https://eoslynx.com/)  - The easiest way to send and receive EOS.

+#### Desktop

+- [Greymass]( https://github.com/greymass/eos-voter/)  - Simple light wallet and block producer voting tool for the EOS blockchain.
+- [Simpleos](https://eosrio.io/simpleos/)  - The easiest way to send and receive EOS.

+#### Web
 - [Scatter](http://scatter-eos.com/) :zap: - Scatter is a Decentralized-Application Bridge for the EOS Blockchain.

 [Home](#awesome-eos)